cloud-elements/devportal/docs/elements/freshbooks/freshbooks-create-instance.md

 }
 ```

-FreshBooks expects a token and secret.
+FreshBooks Classic expects a token and secret.
 These are contained in the response to the initial GET request.
 Please make note of the token and secret.
 The token is needed in the GET /elements/{keyOrId}/oauth/url call which is shown below.

 ### Step 2.
 Get Elements OAuth URL